Capacity of an associative memory model on random graph architectures

-\begin{rem}\normalfont Roughly speaking, condition \ref{2ndcond} reveals connectivity properties of the underlying graph.
+\begin{rem} Roughly speaking, condition (\ref{2ndcond}) reveals connectivity properties of the underlying graph.
 Clearly, it holds for the complete graph $K_N$, where $\lambda_1=N-1$ and all the other eigenvalues are equal to $-1$.
-Also, as pointed out below, condition \ref{2ndcond} is fulfilled for an Erd\"os-R\'enyi random graph, if $p$ is large enough, since the spectral gap, i.e. the difference between the largest and the second largest modulus of an eigenvalue is of order $Np(1-1/\sqrt{Np})$.
+Also, as pointed out below, condition (\ref{2ndcond}) is fulfilled for an Erd\"os--R\'enyi random graph, if $p$ is large enough, since the spectral gap, that is, the difference between the largest and the second largest modulus of an eigenvalue is of order $Np(1-1/\sqrt{Np})$.

-To understand, that indeed \ref{2ndcond} can be interpreted as a measure for the connectivity of the graph, assume for a moment that the graph were d-regular.
-Then $\lambda_1$=d.
-If the graph is disconnected, there is (at least) one more eigenvalue equal to one, and hence \ref{2ndcond} cannot hold.
+To understand, that indeed (\ref{2ndcond}) can be interpreted as a measure for the connectivity of the graph, assume for a moment that the graph were $d$-regular.
+Then $\lambda_1=d$.
+If the graph is disconnected, there is (at least) one more eigenvalue equal to one, and hence (\ref {2ndcond}) cannot hold.
 More generally, for a regular graph, the spectrum of the adjacency matrix can be computed from the spectrum of the Laplacian.
-On the other hand, the spectral gap of the Laplacian can be estimated by Poincar\'e or Cheeger type inequalities (see \cite{diaconisstroock}), which roughly state, that the spectral gap of the Laplacian is small, if there are vertex sets of large volume, but small surface, or if the graph has small bottlenecks.
+On the other hand, the spectral gap of the Laplacian can be estimated by Poincar\'e or Cheeger type inequalities (see \cite{diaconisstroock}), which roughly state that the spectral gap of the Laplacian is small, if there are vertex sets of large volume, but small surface, or if the graph has small bottlenecks.
 Both quantities are a measure for how well the graph is connected. \end{rem}

-Under the above conditions we will prove, that we can store a number $M$ of patterns depending on $\lambda_1$ and the spectral gap of $A$ -- even in the sense that the dynamics $T$ repairs a corrupted input.
-Mathematically speaking we show
+Under the above conditions, we will prove, that we can store a number $M$ of patterns depending on $\lambda_1$ and the spectral gap of $A$ -- even in the sense that the dynamics $T$ repairs a corrupted input.
+Mathematically speaking, we show the following.